 Anton Kusters is a badass, a humble and super down to earth badass but really, there is no better kind.
 To me, he is an anthropologist expressing his research through photography.
-He was featured on September 16, 2011 as well as on our EK Top 100 Artists of 2011, for his epic two year project with the Yakuza and he is back now to give us an exclusive on what was going through his mind in taking on a project of such caliber as well as other projects he’s got cookin’.
+He was featured in 2011 as well as on our EK Top 100 Artists of 2011, for his epic two year project with the Yakuza and he is back now to give us an exclusive on what was going through his mind in taking on a project of such caliber as well as other projects he’s got cookin’.

 Can you give me a brief self-introduction?
 Who are you and what does photography mean to you?